chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_helper_windows_platform.rst

    require 'chef/win32/version'

-and then declare a variable using the ``Chef::ReservedNames::Win32::Version`` class.
-For example:
+Then declare a variable using the ``Chef::ReservedNames::Win32::Version`` class:

 .. code-block:: ruby

-   windows_version = Chef::ReservedNames::Win32::Version.new
+   variable_name = Chef::ReservedNames::Win32::Version.new

-after which the variable can be used to define specific behaviors for specific |windows| platform versions.
+Then use the variable to define specific behaviors for specific |windows| platform versions.
 For example:

 .. code-block:: ruby

-   if windows_version.helper_name?
+   if variable_name.helper_name?
      # Ruby code goes here, such as
      resource_name do
        # resource block
      end

-   elsif windows_version.helper_name?
+   elsif variable_name.helper_name?
      # Ruby code goes here
      resource_name do
        # resource block for something else
      end

-   else windows_version.helper_name?
+   else variable_name.helper_name?
      # Ruby code goes here, such as
      log 'log entry' do
        level :level